nicfreeman1209/pdf-marker/README.md

 - Left mouse adds a circle, click again to increase its size.
 - Right mouse adds the word 'justify'.
 - Use a stylus to draw or write onto the page.
-- Right mouse button is used to remove annotations
+- Right mouse is used to remove annotations,
-  - including those made with a stylus.
+  - including those made with a stylus!
 Each 'connected' use of the stylus is treated as a single annotation.

 ## Using mark schemes